Jonny-exe/binary-fractions/binary_fractions/README.md

  | round_to(value: str, ndigits: int = 0) -> str
 ```

-Normalize and round number to n digits after comma.
+Normalize and round number to n digits after decimal point.

 This is a utility function.
 Example: converts '11.01e-2' to '0.11' with ndigits==2.